MatejVykoukal/weather-app/README.md

 https://weather-app-matejvykoukal.vercel.app/

-> Please note that "Weather at my location feature" may not work correctly in all browers.
+> Please note that "Weather at my location" feature may not work correctly in all browers.
 If you want to try it please try using different browsers.

 <!-- Features -->